aimeele97/cyclistic_customer_behavior_analysis/README.md

 - **Category 1**: Ride patterns by hour of the day, day of the week, and season for casual users and members
 - **Category 2**: Most popular bike types for casual users and members
 - **Category 3**: Most popular ride locations for casual users and members
-- **Category 4**: Average ride duration (minutes) by day of the week and hour of the day for members and casual riders
+- **Category 4**: Average ride duration (minutes) by day of the week and hour of the day for casual users and members

 Data sources can be found here [link](https://divvy-tripdata.s3.amazonaws.com/index.html).